 Daughters of the Labyrinth

 ‘Precise and contemporary, offering a very present Britain and an ever-present past in Crete, both transformed by a beautiful imagination, Ruth Padel’s novel replenishes the heart.
 Sunlit and love-drenched, magical and historical, surprising, elegant, and beautifully written.’
-Andrew O’Hagan, author of Mayflies
+Andrew O’Hagan

 ‘Incredibly moving, capturing the vividness of the artist’s way of seeing the world with such lyricism and luminosity that reading it becomes profoundly sensory, like painting.
-Alive with the colours and fierce light of Crete, its landscape, wildlife, scents and sounds, the story is often painful in its revelations but also full of humanity and tenderness.’
-Claudia Tobin, art historian, curator of Virginia Woolf: Art, Life and Vision, National Portrait Gallery
+Alive with the colours and fierce light of Crete, the story is often painful in its revelations but also full of humanity and tenderness.’
+Claudia Tobin, author of Still Life and Modernism: Artists, Writers, Dancers

 We never thought we were immune.
 We know we need protection - God’s commandments at your door, a smoke cross on your lintel, a sword of healing in the mosque.
 Break a pomegranate at New Year, keep a goldfinch against plague.
 Use a face mask.
 Do what the doctor says.